phusion/holy-build-box/ENVIRONMENT-STRUCTURE.md

  * `CFLAGS`, `CXXFLAGS` and `LDFLAGS` are meant for compiling binaries.
  * `STATICLIB_CFLAGS` and `STATICLIB_CXXFLAGS` are meant for compiling static libraries.
 When compiling static libraries, you should set `CFLAGS` and `CXXFLAGS` to equal these variables.
  * `SHLIB_CFLAGS`, `SHLIB_CXXFLAGS` and `SHLIB_LDFLAGS` are meant for compiling shared libraries.
 When compiling shared libraries, you should set `CFLAGS`, `CXXFLAGS` and `LDFLAGS` to equal these variables.
+ * `CMAKE_PREFIX_PATH` is set to the appropriate prefix, to ensure CMake can find libraries installed within HBB

 You can inspect the environment variables by starting a bash shell and sourcing one of the activation scripts: